 For example, you may need to be assertive if someone’s safety is at risk, if there is no other way to get your point across, or if someone is unable to grasp reality.
-Mastering your emotions, making a plan, and choosing your words carefully while maintaining healthy boundaries can help you be more assertive.
+Mastering your emotions, making a plan, and choosing your words carefully while maintaining healthy boundaries may help you be more assertive.

 When You Need To Stop Being Kind

-When someone cannot understand what is being said
+- When someone cannot understand what is being said

-When someone is unable to grasp reality and may physically, emotionally, or financially harm themselves or others
+- When someone is unable to grasp reality and may physically, emotionally, or financially harm themselves or others

 When Someone Is At Risk